-As You Sow is a nonprofit organization that seeks to promote using shareholder action to force companies to adopt various left-of-center viewpoints, commonly called by the euphemism “corporate social responsibility.”
+As You Sow is a left-of-center advocacy organization that engages in shareholder action to force companies to adopt various left-of-center positions and practices known by the euphemism “corporate social responsibility.”
 The organization buys shares in the companies to force the companies to change their positions on issues through shareholder advocacy.
-The group also engages in coalition-building and legal strategies to force changes on targeted corporations.
+The group also engages in coalition-building and legal strategies to force changes at targeted businesses.

 As You Sow was founded in 1992 in Oakland, California.
-The organization has argued that environmental and human rights issues can be solved by what they call “increased corporate responsibility.”
+The organization has argued that environmental and human rights issues can be solved by what it calls “increased corporate responsibility.”
 It targets businesses including McDonald’s and Dunkin’ Donuts in an attempt to force changes in business practices.
 In 2016, it filed a record number of shareholder petitions related to climate change, with few of them passing.

 As You Sow works to spread influence in many ways.
-The most popular means it uses is working with shareholders to buy shares in a targeted company.
-The organization then files resolutions at shareholder meetings to force companies to either change their business practices or remove certain ingredients from products.
-For example, in May 2017, As You Sow took credit for ExxonMobil taking a more supportive stance in combating climate change.
+It works with shareholders to buy shares in targeted companies and then files resolutions at shareholder meetings to force companies to either change their business practices or remove certain ingredients from products.
+For example, in May 2017, As You Sow took credit for ExxonMobil taking a more supportive stance toward government regulations targeting climate change.

 The group also works with other like-minded organizations such as the Sierra Club to force changes on companies.
 They also use legal strategies to expand the power of shareholders in setting policy and the use of the proxy.
-Finally, they do award some grants occasionally to allied organizations like the Sierra Club Foundation.
+Finally, it awards some grants to allied organizations like the Sierra Club Foundation.
 However, the vast majority of these shareholder resolutions fail by wide margins.

-As You Sow signed behind the lead filer, the Presbyterian Church USA, on a resolution for AIG, a large U.S. based insurance company, demanding that the company undertake extensive studies to examine the potential impact of climate change on the company’s revenues and costs.
+As You Sow signed behind the lead filer, the Presbyterian Church USA, on a resolution targeting the insurance company AIG that demanded that the company undertake extensive studies to examine the potential impact of climate change on the company’s revenues and costs.
 The resolution was apparently successful at coercing the company, since AIG’s 2019 shareholder information documents show that they committed to reviewing the impacts of a climate change scenario on their business.

-Other major companies that As You Sow has been involved in submitting shareholder resolutions to include Amazon, Apple, Coca-Cola, Marathon, Walmart, Target, Walgreens, Verizon, Shell, ExxonMobil, Monsanto, and dozens of other large companies.
+Other major companies that As You Sow has been involved in submitting shareholder resolutions against include Amazon, Apple, Coca-Cola, Marathon, Walmart, Target, Walgreens, Verizon, Shell, ExxonMobil, and Monsanto.

 Defunding of Business Groups